Kodular/Documentation/docs/components/drawing-and-animation/ball.md

 |:----:|:-------:|
 |number|100|

-The interval in milliseconds at which the Ball's position is updated.
-For example, if the interval is 50 and the speed is 10, then every 50 milliseconds the sprite will move 10 pixels in the heading direction.
+_The interval in milliseconds at which the Ball's position is updated.
+For example, if the interval is 50 and the speed is 10, then every 50 milliseconds the sprite will move 10 pixels in the heading direction._

 ### Origin At Center

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Ball', 'Origin At Center')]]